 The trail is not suitable for non-riding companions.

-Gjirokastra, the first and the final destination on this trail It is a wonderful town in the south of Albania and is recognised for its history, heritage, culture and cultural monuments.
+Gjirokastra is the first and the final destination on this trail.
+It is a wonderful town in the south of Albania and is recognised for its history, heritage, culture and cultural monuments.
 Known as “the city of one thousand steps”, Gjirokastra has been under the protection of UNESCO since 2005 and is nominated as a World Heritage Site.
 The castle, the traditional ottoman style buildings, Enver Hoxha’s house and the New Bazaar are the main places to visit.
 The town itself is surrounded by charming villages, old Byzantine churches, Sufi monasteries, ruins of ancient towns, historical mountain paths, nature monuments, rivers and springs, woods, hospitable families and organic traditional foods.